Washington lawmakers propose state budgets to address homelessness crisis

 Buoyed by fresh tax revenues, both the House and Senate proposals boost spending without raising taxes or drawing down budget reserves, according to House and Senate budget writers.

-The House proposal — which brings two-year state spending up to $53.7 billion — adds about $235 million in funding to build more affordable housing and crisis shelters, and give grants to communities to combat homelessness.
+The House proposal — which brings two-year state spending up to $53.7 billion — adds about $235 million in funding to build more affordable housing and crisis shelters, and awards grants to communities to combat homelessness.

 The plan would put $100 million into the state’s Housing Trust Fund, with $15 million of that set aside for shelters.
 The proposal also provides $75 million to create a new account that would pay for operations and maintenance of existing affordable housing.